-Oval vs Round Diamond: Which one to choose?
+Oval vs Round Diamond: Which One to Choose?

 Choosing a specific cut can be quite a task when comparing different cuts in the diamond world.
-Each cut has its own uniqueness and beauty and is suitable for different occasions but still drawing a comparison between two cuts is especially difficult and even more, when both are as famous as the oval cut and the round cut.
+Each cut has its own uniqueness and beauty and is suitable for different occasions but still drawing a comparison between two cuts is especially difficult and even more, so when both are as famous as the oval cut and the round cut.

 These two cuts have been around for centuries and with the round one prevailing in the diamond market, but does that make it better or just more accessible?